stenczelt/pkp-lego/toolkit-setup.rst

 Wireless connection works by connecting both your computer and the EV3 brick to the same wireless network.
 The brick isn't by default capable of connecting to wireless networks: it requires a Netgear dongle.
 Plug in the dongle through the USB port on the EV3, and restart the brick.

 On the EV3 menu, go to **Options > WiFi > Connections**.
-Select the wireless network you want to connect to, choose the encryption type, and enter the password. **We set up a dedicated wireless network for this course, named "PEM-Lego".
+Select the wireless network you want to connect to, choose the encryption type, and enter the password. **We set up a dedicated wireless network for this course, named "PKP-Lego".
 There is no password, so for the Encryption, select "None"** Note that the capitalization matters.
 Take note of the brick's IP address by going to **Options > WiFi > <your-connection>**.

 On Linux/Mac, open a Terminal.
 On Windows, go to **Start > Run** and type **cmd**.
 You can confirm that your connection works by typing ``ping <brick-ip-address>``.
 The output should look like the following::